zolotarovgl/GeneExt/README.md

   - [ ] shall we filter before or after the extension - test
 - [ ] orphan peak linkage via splice junctions if a splice junctions file is provided
 - [ ] clean temporary directory
+- [ ] add log file
+- [ ] solve the problem with non-unique orphan peak naming
+- [ ] make sure cellranger accepts the file with orphan peaks
 - [ ] to output gtf files for bed inputs
 - [ ] __cellranger mock gtf__ - figure the minimal requirements the cellranger has for gtf
 - [ ] add man orphan peaks